kairosity/mp3-snapathon/README.md

 - __*"You must enter your current password to change your password.
 Please try again."*__ - When a user trying to edit their profile fails to enter their current password.
 - __*"Incorrect password.
 Please try again."*__ - When a user trying to delete their account either: enters an incorrect password or their confirmation password is incorrect.
 - __*"You must enter your password twice in order to delete your account.
 This is a security measure."*__ - When a user trying to delete their account fails to enter their password.
-- __*"You must be logged in to delete your account, and obviously,you are not allowed to delete someone else's account!"*__ - When a user tries (using url) to delete someone else's account or their own account, but without being logged in.
+- __*"To delete your account, please first login, then click the 'edit profile button' & then select 'delete account'."*__ - When a user tries (using url) to delete someone else's account or their own account, but without being logged in.
+- __*"You cannot delete another user's account!"*__ - When a logged in user tries to delete another user's account via url.
+- __*"You must be logged in to view the competition page."*__ - When a guest user tries to navigate to /compete.
 - __*"Sorry, but you don't have any votes to use.
 You've either already voted, or you did not enter this week's competition."*__ - When a user tries to vote without having entered the competition or having already voted.
 - __*"Sorry, but you cannot vote for your own photo... obviously."*__ - When a user tries to vote for their own image.
 - __*"I'm sorry, but your search did not return any images."*__ - When a user searches for a filtered selection of photos on the browse page, but there are no results.
-- __*"You cannot edit someone else's account!"*__ - When a user tries via url to edit another user's account.
+- __*"You cannot edit another user's profile!"*__ - When a user tries via url to edit another user's account.
-- __*"You must be logged in to edit your account, and you are not allowed to edit someone else's account!"*__ - When a user either tries to edit theirs or another user's account without being logged in (via url).
+- __*"You must be logged in to edit your profile!"*__ - When a user either tries to edit an account without being logged in.
 - __*"I'm sorry, but you've already entered an image in this week's competition!"*__ - If a user tries to enter more than one image in the competition.
-- __*"You cannot edit another user's photo.
-Edit your own!"*__ - If a user is logged in and tries to edit another user's photo (via url).
+- __*"You cannot edit another user's photo."*__ - If a user is logged in and tries to edit another user's photo (via url).
 - __*"You need to be logged in to edit photos."*__ - If a user tries to edit a photo (via url) without being logged in.
 - __*"You may not delete another user's photo."*__ - If a user tries to delete another user's photo (via url).
 - __*"Sorry, you must be logged in to delete a photograph."*__ - If a user tries to delete a photo without being logged in.
 - __*"You must be logged in to vote."*__ - If a user tries to vote without being logged in.
+- __*"You do not have permission to access this page!"*__ - If a user is trying to access a forbidden page.
+- __*"Apologies, but your email could not be sent.
+Please try again later."*__ - If an error is thrown when the user tries to send an email via the contact form.
+- __*"Sorry, but that photo cannot be found."*__ - If a user enters a photo filename in the url that does not exist.
+- __*"Sorry, but that user was not found on the system."*__ - If an admin user searches for a user that is not registered.

 </details>